 Small group instruction, including guided reading with leveled texts occurred so that scholars learned strategies for decoding and comprehending texts at their instructional level.
 While the teacher worked with one group, other scholars worked on differentiated activities tailored to meet their needs as readers and writers.
 Students practiced the skills and strategies learned in whole and small group instruction through independent reading periods, during which teachers conferred with individual students to provide individualized instruction.
 Small group and conferring was done via video conferencing, at times making use of features such as breakout rooms.
-FLACS purchased several different digital platforms to support small group instruction and independent reading.
-These included: Epic, an online library of authentic books, RAZ Kids, a library of leveled texts, and i-Ready Reading, an individualized adaptive program.
+FLACS II purchased several different digital platforms to support small group instruction and independent reading.
+These included: Epic (K-6), an online library of authentic books, RAZ Kids (K-8), a library of leveled texts, i-Ready Reading (K-5), an individualized adaptive program and Edgenuity (6-8) an online instructional program.
 These programs provided students access to texts in lieu of a traditional classroom library.